Minal Khan: Personal life

-Khan was born along with her twin sister Aiman Khan on 20 November 1998.
-She attended Ideal Federal Secondary school in Karachi.
+Khan was born along with her twin sister Aiman Khan on 20 November 1996.
+She attended Ideal Federal Secondary School in Karachi.
 Her mother Uzma Mubeen is a housewife.
 Besides Aiman, she has three brothers.
-She belongs to the Urdu Speaking family from Karachi.
-She married her co-actor from drama "Parachayee", Ahsan Mohsin Ikram on 11 Jun 2021 and both later tied knot on 10th September 2021.
+She belongs to an Urdu-speaking family from Karachi.
+On 11 June 2021, she got engaged to her co-actor from drama "Parachayee", Ahsan Mohsin Ikram.
+They tied the knot on 10 September 2021.